-- Bonito Flakes - I add this smoky fish flake instead of anchovies to my broth because I find it has a bit more flavor and it adds a nice light smokiness to the dish.
+- Bonito Flakes - I add this smoky fish flake instead of dried anchovies to my broth because I find it has a bit more flavor and it adds a nice light smokiness to the dish.
 It is also easier to find and store.
 If you cannot find this, you can omit it.

 - Garnishes - I like to garnish this dish with finely chopped green onions and toasted sesame seeds right before eating it.

 My version of Tteokbokki sauce is made with gochujang, gochugaru, sugar, and garlic.
-I don't add soy sauce into it because I add the sodium into the dish with hondashi dashi powder, which you use when making the stock.
+I don't add soy sauce to it because I add the sodium into the dish with hondashi dashi powder, which you use when making the stock.

 How to Make Tteokbokki

-- Mix the gochujang, gochugaru, sugar and finely chopped/grated garlic together in a small bowl and set the sauce aside
+- Mix the gochujang, gochugaru, sugar, and finely chopped/grated garlic together in a small bowl and set the sauce aside

-- Add in the tteokbokki sauce, onions and rice cakes and cook it for 5 minutes
+- Add in the tteokbokki sauce, onions, and rice cakes and cook it for 5 minutes

 - Turn off the heat, drizzle in the sesame oil and garnish with toasted sesame seeds and/or green onions and enjoy!

-How to Store and Re-Heat Tteokbokki
+How to Store and Re-Heat Korean Rice Cakes

 Tteokbokki can be kept in the fridge for up to 3 days.
 Once it is refrigerated, the rice cakes will get hard.